System Context

 Selected domain areas will be extracted into independent services.

-Extraction sequencing is based on:
+Extraction order is based on:

 - integration density,